beacon-biosignals/OndaBatches.jl/talk/src/index.md

 ---

-# extensibility
+# Extensibility

-separate even and odd channels into separate "compartments" (so they're processed independently in the model)
+A very silly kind of "featurization": separate even and odd channels into separate "compartments" (so they're processed independently in the model)

 ```julia
 struct EvenOdds end